nicholasimon/scrolling_top_map_border/README.md

 # scrolling_top_map_border
-Random scrolling level map border used for example in a side-scrolling space shooter
+Random scrolling level map border that could be used for example in a side-scrolling space shooter

 An attempt at making an infinite scrolling top level border for use in a side-scrolling game.
 Unfortunately though it is infinite it is not seamless and future work is needed to make the change indistinguishable.